Neko 0.9.99

 are not.=

 provide details for emacs, vim and gedit.
-For VSCode, the Modern Fortran extension provide an integration.
+For VSCode, the Modern Fortran extension provides an integration.